American Public Health Association: Description

 APHA has more than 25,000 members worldwide.
 The association defines itself as an organization that: "champions the health of all people and all communities.
 We strengthen the public health profession.
 We speak out for public health issues and policies backed by science.
 We are the only organization that combines a 150-plus year perspective, a broad-based member community and the ability to influence federal policy to improve the public's health."
 It defines its mission as: "Improve the health of the public and achieve equity in health status."

 Members are organized into sections, special interest groups, affiliates, forums, and caucuses.
 Sections are the primary organizing units in APHA composed of individuals with shared interest in topics, practice areas, or conditions.
 Affiliates are state-based public health associations which are separate legal entities from APHA but collaborate closely with each having a representative on APHA's Governing Council.
 Forums are cross-organization bodies around an interdisciplinary health topic.
 Special interest groups are groups organizing around a shared interest with the goal of becoming a section.
 Caucuses are outside professional organizations that are organized around social issues or populations in official relation with APHA.

 Governance

 APHA is governed by a Governing Council composed of voting representatives from the various APHA member sections and independent state affiliates.
 The Governing Council receives reports from staff and member committees, adopts the official policy stances of the association, and elects a 24 member executive board to oversee the operations of the association.
 Members also serve in elected and appointed roles across the APHA member sections, committees, and several subordinate boards related to advocacy, education, science, publications, and other areas where collaboration is key.

 Membership

 APHA has five types of membership: regular, retired, early-career professional, organizational, and student.
 Members receive an online subscription to the American Journal of Public Health and The Nation's Health as well as a weekly newsletter, Inside Public Health, access to APHA's online community, and an extensive members only webinar series.

-Controversy

-In 2025, the APHA expelled Dr. Amy Hagopian, the Chair of their International Health Section for her advocacy on Palestinian health (expulsion).
-In 2023, Hagopian led an effort for a one-sentence ceasefire resolution that was approved by 90% of the governance council.
-However in 2024, APHA leadership blocked it.
-In response, a number of APHA members led a silent march through the exhibit hall of their conference.
-APHA leadership cited that as anti-semitic and the rationale for Hagopian's expulsion.